 Lesson observations should be recorded in a way that supports professional dialogue and exchange.
 It is not appropriate for lessons to be graded.
 Such an approach is simplistic and ignores the importance of a holistic approach to performance management.
-Ofsted has made it clear that it does not require schools to grade individual lessons using the Ofsted grading system.
+Ofsted has made it clear that it does not require schools to grade individual lessons.

 The data collected through lesson observations should be used to inform the school’s evaluation of the quality of teaching and learning and school improvement planning.

 There is evidence that Ofsted inspection is being used by schools to trigger or justify increased use of lesson observation.
 There should be no increase in the number of lesson observations in schools to satisfy inspection.
 All observations should take place within the three-hour limit.

 Whilst schools need to respond to the recommendations arising from the inspection report, this should not result in a school automatically initiating additional lesson observations as part of their post-Ofsted follow-up arrangements.
 The three-hour observation limit still applies.

 Learning walks and drop-ins